Share a compelling story around your product

 Share your honest feelings about something that happened in the world

-When coronavirus started getting serious in the United States, Scott Sternberg, owner of clothing brand Entireworld, shared his honest feelings about it and at the end, he mentioned a sale on one of their products that was fitting for the times.
+Back when covid started getting serious in the United States, Scott Sternberg, owner of clothing brand Entireworld, shared his honest feelings about it and at the end, he mentioned a sale of one of their products that was fitting for the times.

 to email subscribers